 MENU

 Calcium Carbonate Filled Polypropylene Sheet Impact Plastics copy.pngWorking with polypropylene sheet for the first time often presents new challenges for thermoformers including shrinkage, low rigidity, and low stiffness.
 The addition talc or calcium carbonate mineral fillers can help remedy these problems while contributing added benefits compared to resin-only formulations.
+Adding talc as a mineral filler enhances properties such as stiffness, thermal stability, and wear resistance by acting as a reinforcing agent and nucleating agent in the polypropylene matrix.
 But while talc and calcium carbonate both offer benefits, we often find our customers asking, “what’s the difference?”

 Mineral Structure